List of former Metro Express routes: 437 - Downtown L.A. - Marina Del Rey Express

 Line 437 had an express portion between Downtown LA and Culver City where then it turned into a limited stop service down Culver Bl following former Line 220 to Marina Del Rey.
 Line 437 was transferred to LADOT Commuter Express.

 438 - Downtown L.A. - Culver City - Manhattan Beach via Highland Av Express

 Line 438 was transferred to LADOT Commuter Express.

 439 - Downtown L.A. - Culver City - Fox Hills - LAX City Bus Center - Aviation/Imperial C Line Station - Redondo Beach Express

 Line 439 was an express counterpart for Line 42.
 It was cancelled in June 2012 upon the opening of the E Line.
 The route initially terminated in Redondo Beach (replaced by Beach Cities Transit Line 109), later to Aviation/Imperial C Line Station, and then finally at Fox Hills Mall (replaced by Metro Local Line 217 extension (in 2020 when Line 217 was shortened at La Cienega/Jefferson E Line Station) while the E Line took over the express portion).
 In late 2019, LADOT Commuter Express line 439 went into service as a reverse commute version of line 438.
 This line is unrelated to the former Metro line 439.
+This was the last 43X series line in service.